iPalash/leetcode/45/ps.md

 - An n2 approach would be j[i]= min over j b/w (i+1,i+a[i]) of (j[j]) in reverse with j(n-1)=0
 - The above was accepted but was slow
 - The greedy approach was to jump to the position which maximizes the opportunity for the next jump.
+- Another impl for the greedy one with hints from the solution !TODO revise